 If you bought the car "As Is" the dealer does not have to repair your car.
 The dealer may still have made promises to you during the sale that might amount to a warranty.
 Consult an attorney to determine your rights.

-If a dealer refuses to fix the car as required by either the service contract or warranty, there are other legal options that are available.
+If a dealer refuses to fix the car as required by either the service contract or warranty, other legal options are available.
 You will probably need a lawyer to do this.
 See the end of this article for where to find a lawyer.

 Where to Get Help

-There are many consumer websites that offer advice in car purchasing.
+Consumer websites that offer advice on car purchasing: